Top Product Liability Attorneys

 Strict Liability

-• The product causing injury was in an unreasonably dangerous and defective condition when it left the manufacturer’s control;
+• The product causing the injury was in an unreasonably dangerous and defective condition when it left the manufacturer’s control;

 • The product was defectively designed or manufactured; or